-David Cycleback is an internationally known scholar working in cognitive science, philosophy and artifacts history, and is author of the peer-reviewed university textbooks Understanding Human Minds and Their Limits, Philosophy of Artificial Intelligence, Cognitive Science of Religion and Belief Systems, and Ultraviolet Light and Its Uses.
-Understanding Human Minds and Their Limits is one of best selling natural science digital textbooks in the world, and academia.edu ranked his ‘Judging the Authenticity of Photographs’ as in the top 0.1% most read academic papers in art history.
+David Cycleback is an internationally known scholar working in cognitive science, philosophy and artifacts history, and is author of the peer-reviewed university textbooks Understanding Human Minds and Their Limits, Philosophy of Artificial Intelligence, Cognitive Science of Religion and Belief Systems, Limits of Science and Ultraviolet Light and Its Uses.
+Understanding Human Minds and Their Limits was one of best selling natural science digital textbooks in the world, and academia.edu ranked his ‘Judging the Authenticity of Photographs’ as in the top 0.1% most read academic papers in art history.

 Cycleback was runner-up for the International Book Award for Philosophy for Noise Music: Cognitive Psychology, Aesthetics and Epistemology, a four-time Eric Hoffer Award Finalist, and his books have been translated into Chinese and Persian.
 In their second printing by China’s National Photographic Art Publishing House, his guides Judging the Authenticity of Prints by the Masters and Judging the Authenticity of Photographs were the first comprehensive books on the subjects published in Asia, and Art Perception is one of four books students are recommended to study in preparation for India’s Common Entrance Exam for Design (CEED) for postgraduate studies in technical design.